 Several tools in the Spatial Statistics toolbox work by assessing each feature within the context of their neighboring features.
 When neighbor relationships are defined in terms of both space and time, traditional spatial analyses become space-time analyses.
 To define neighbor relationships using both spatial and temporal aspects of your data, use the Generate Spatial Weights Matrix tool and select the Space time window option for the Conceptualization of Spatial Relationships parameter.
 Then specify both a Threshold Distance and a time interval (Date/Time Interval Type and Date/Time Interval Value).
 If, for example, you provide a distance of 1 kilometer and a time interval of 7 days, features found within 1 kilometer that also have a date/time stamp within 7 days of each other will be analyzed together.
 Similarly, proximal features within 1 kilometer of each other that do not fall within the 7-day time interval of each other will not be considered neighboring features.

 Beyond time snapshots

 Suppose you were analyzing wildfires in a region.
-If you were to run the Hot Spot Analysis tool using the default Fixed distance band conceptualization to define feature relationships, the result would be a map showing you locations of statistically significant wildfire hot spots and cold spots.
-If you then ran the analysis again, but this time defined spatial relationships in terms of a Space time window, you may find that some of the hot spot areas are seasonal.
+If you were to run the Hot Spot Analysis tool using the default Fixed distance band conceptualization to define feature relationships, the result would be a map showing locations of statistically significant wildfire hot spots and cold spots.
+If you then ran the analysis again, but this time defined spatial relationships in terms of a space-time window, you may find that some of the hot spot areas are seasonal.
 Understanding this temporal characteristic of wildfires can have important implications for how you allocate fire resources.